JuliaLang/www.julialang.org/downloads/platform.md

 1. Open Run (Windows Key + R),  type in `rundll32 sysdm.cpl,EditEnvironmentVariables` and hit enter.
 2. In the System Variables window, highlight Path, and click Edit.
 3. In the Edit System Variables window, move the cursor to the end of the field.
 4. If there is no semicolon at the end, add it and paste in the text you copied into the notepad.
-This should look something like \winexb.
+This should look something like \winpathbin.
 5. Click OK.
 You can now run Julia from the command line, by typing `julia`!
 @@